dhadkara/AWSCerts-prep/cicd.md

 - Use a different buildspec file for different builds in the same repository, such as buildspec_debug.yml and buildspec_release.yml.
 - Store a buildspec file somewhere other than the root of your source directory, such as config/buildspec.yml or in an S3 bucket.
 The S3 bucket must be in the same AWS Region as your build project.

+__CodeBuild VPC Access__ AWS CodeBuild cannot access resources in a VPC.
+To enable access, you must provide additional VPC-specific configuration information in your CodeBuild project configuration.
+This includes the VPC ID, the VPC subnet IDs, and the VPC security group IDs.

 #### Code Deploy
   Automates code deployments to any instance
   EC2 instances, on-premises instances, serverless Lambda functions, or Amazon ECS services